-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)

-Filed by the Registrant 🗵   Filed b

-Filed by a Party other than the Registrant $\Box$

-Check the appropriate box:

-- □ Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ☑ Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-Mercury Computer Systems, Inc.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- ☑ No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):
+Filed by the Registrant $oxtimes$ Filed by a Party other than the Regist rant □ Check the appropriate box: ☐ Preliminary Proxy Statement ☐ Confidential, for Use of the Con ☑ Definitive Proxy Statement ☐ Definitive Additional Materials ☐ Soliciting Material Pursuant to §2 nmission Only (as permitted by Rule 14a- 5(e)(2)) Mercury Sys (Name of Registrant as S 1 (Name of Person(s) Filing Proxy State ment, if other than the Registrant) Payment of Filing Fee (Check the ap propriate box): ☑ No fee required. ☐ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities Aggregate number of securities Per unit price or other underlical calculated and state how it well Proposed maximum aggregates Total fee paid: tes to which transaction applies: ying value of transaction computed pursuant as determined): to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is 0-11(a)(2) and identify the filing for which the offsetting fee was paid form or schedule and the date of its filing.
+(1) Amount previously paid:(2) Form, Schedule or Registration(3) Filing Party:(4) Date Filed: on Statement No.:

-(4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-- □ Fee paid previously with preliminary materials: - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+EXPLANATORY NOTE

+The version of the Company's definitive proxy statement that was printed and mailed to shareholders is filed herewith.
+It includes changes to the version filed on October 23, 2015 to correct the table on page 47 of potential payments to named executive officers upon termination following a change in control.
+The version of the proxy statement filed on October 23, 2015 was never mailed to shareholders.

+October 29, 2015